wiktor-falek/pyrand/README.md

 # Python random module ported to JavaScript

-NOTE: This module is not finished, many functions are missing, and the code is untested
+NOTE: This module is not finished and many functions are still missing

 <br>